Top 10+ React Native Libraries for Your Cross-Platform Mobile App

 Our mobile app developer has compared React Native framework with many other frameworks and cross-platform technologies including Xamarin, Flutter, and Ionic.
-Each has its pros and cons, but currently React Native is by far the most advanced and well-supported technology thanks to its great community that makes React Native app development easier and faster.
+Each has its pros and cons, but currently, React Native is by far the most advanced and well-supported technology thanks to its great community that makes React Native app development easier and faster.

 Like React, React Native supports building UI elements with the help of separate components.
-In this article, I’ll show you what libraries you can use to develop mobile app using React Native faster.
+In this article, I’ll show you what libraries you can use to develop a mobile app using React Native faster.
 Our top libraries include premade solutions that are regularly maintained by their creators.

 To reuse React Native components across your applications, you can use a combination of React libraries and Bit.
 You can also synchronize these components across your projects to organize them properly.

 Native Base is one of the most popular libraries for React Native app development; it has almost 12,000 stars on GitHub.
 That’s no surprise, as it provides developers with dozens of cross-platform components they can use and reuse in their own React Native projects.

 Native Base allows developers of any level to create MVPs.
 The biggest advantage of this library is that you can operate any other third-party libraries with it.
 This means that you can create a big project with the help of Native Base and any other resources.

 Using only Native Base components, a developer can create their own small or medium-sized project.
 It features convenient starter packs, customizable theme templates, and much more.

 This is one of the most convenient React Native tools, and it currently has close to 16,000 stars on GitHub.
 The creators of React Native Elements state that its main purpose is to provide a convenient element structure tool rather than to help developers with UI design.